koldy/framework-docs/dev/database/basics.md

 	Db::commit();
 } catch (\Koldy\Db\Exception $e) {
 	Db::rollBack();
+	throw $e;
 }
 ```

-Or if you do it on other connection:
+Or if you do it on other database connection:

 ```
 try {